dobrite/flexbox-rs/README.md

 $ cargo test --features backend
 ```

+### Disclaimer

-#### NOTE: The game loop boilerplate was taken from [ArcadeRS](http://jadpole.github.io/arcaders/arcaders-1-0) by jadpole.
+The game loop and input boilerplate was taken from [ArcadeRS](http://jadpole.github.io/arcaders/arcaders-1-0) by jadpole.
 Much <3 for such a great series.